vecna/invi.sible.link/README.md

 **Runs in one admin controller machine**, access restricted, 7200

-execute activities in user time, no
+execute activities in user time, no scheduled tasks

   * provide direction to chopsticks, it is where test list are stored
   * receive all the results of every promises resolved (choptstick, machete, socialpressure)